 A Maltese should be fed twice a day – in the morning and at night.
 Feeding twice a day instead of leaving food out all the time keeps your pet from overeating and getting fat.
 It’s also best to measure out food portions to ensure you are not over-feeding your Maltese.
-The recommended amount of dry food for an adult is 1/4 to 1/2 cup daily.
+The recommended amount for pet of dry food is 1/4 to 1/2 cup daily.

 It is best to avoid foods that contain artificial colors, preservatives, or flavors.
 Maltese can develop allergies easily, and these ingredients are often the culprits for any adverse reactions.
 Foods made from primarily whole proteins are ideal because dogs are omnivores that require high amounts of protein to support all the systems in their body.
 Find a chow that contains a natural source of proteins, carbs, and vegetables.
 Remember, quality nutrition is important when choosing the right treats and food for your dog.

 Coat Color and Grooming